 If you elect to use one of the following oral sedatives you must have a ride to and from the office.
 Please bring your remaining tablets with you.
 Remember, we encourage you to eat prior to your surgery.

 Your Obligation if IV Anesthesia is used:

 A. Because anesthetic medications cause prolonged drowsiness, you MUST be accompanied by a responsible adult to drive you home and stay with you until you are recovered sufficiently to care for yourself.
 This may be up to 24 hours.
 This responsible party must remain at Drs.
-Bedichek or Woody’s office while you are sedated.
+Bedichek or Anyakwo’s office while you are sedated.